Genesis 46-47

 The psalm opens asking the question ‘who can enter God’s presence?’ (my paraphrase).
 This is an important question to ask yourself as you go to enter God’s presence.
 The rest of the psalm seeks to answer that question.

 The first three traits offered are that a person should walk blamelessly, do right, and speak the truth.
-This is mirrored by three things a person should avoid, they should be nothing false in their talking, they should do no evil, and they shouldn’t go around accusing others.
+This is mirrored by three things a person should avoid, there should be nothing false in their talking, they should do no evil, and they shouldn’t go around accusing others.

 Then come the next set.
 A person must despise wickedness and honour those who fear God, and they should swear to do good and hold to their word.